jjcapellan/easy-pgql/README.md

 | 5 | Alex | manufacturing | 33 | 1250

 ### Creating a pgql.Table object
 The type **Table** has methods to perform basic operations on a specific table in a database.
+All **Table** methods returns an error object for handle it in your way.
 ```go
 package main